mxochicale/hai2017/reviewing/1032/REVIEW.md

 ## Major Comments

-* Your cited work should available in case the readers wnat to go further exploration, in a quick search of triadic interaction in google schoolar I found papers where you can get a better idea of what has been done regarding this topic.
-Read the most cited papers, I believe that they have sth to say.
+* Your cited work should available in case the readers want to go further exploration, in a quick search of triadic interaction in google scholar I found papers where you can get a better idea of what has been done regarding this topic.
+Read the most cited papers.

 The following cited work is not available in google scholar,
 * Studies on collaborative play and